 Environmental assessment is crucial to the Water Resources Management Plan (WRMP) process, both in terms of choosing the right options and ensuring that our proposed overall preferred plan protects, and where possible improves, the environment.
-Four key assessments were completed as part of the WRMP process:
+The following key assessments were completed as part of the WRMP process:

-- Strategic Environmental Assessment (SEA); - Habitats Regulations Assessment (HRA); - Water Framework Directive (WFD) assessment; and - Invasive Non-Native Species (INNS) assessment.
+- Strategic Environmental Assessment (SEA); - Habitats Regulations Assessment (HRA); - Water Framework Directive (WFD) assessment; - Biodiversity Net Gain (BNG)/Natural Capital Assessment (NCA); and - Invasive Non-Native Species (INNS) assessment.

-Full reports are published for the SEA, HRA and WFD assessments alongside our WRMP.
-We have also provided detailed summaries in Section 8 of our Draft Technical Report - Deciding on future options.
-It is important to note that these assessments form part of an ongoing process and the draft WRMP is just a step along the way.
+Full reports are published for the SEA, HRA, WFD, BNG/NCA assessment, alongside our final plan.
+We have also provided summaries in Section 8 of our Technical Report - Deciding on future options.
+It is important to note that these assessments form part of an ongoing process of plan development and the draft WRMP and revised draft WRMP are just steps along the way.
 Preferred option scopes are refined over time to eliminate or mitigate potential risks.
-It is therefore normal for risks to be present at this stage, and where this is the case we need to ensure the necessary steps are in place to resolve them.
-We have also identified alternative options should the development of certain options become infeasible.
+It is therefore normal for risks to be present at these earlier stages, and where this is the case, necessary measures are in place to resolve them.
+Alternative options have also been identified should the development of certain options become infeasible.